Tractable Ridge Regression for Paired Comparisons: Ridge Regression for Paired Comparisons

 \section{Ridge Regression for Paired Comparisons}

+We begin by assuming that the outcome of a paired comparison does not depend on the order in which the items are presented, which in sport applications means that there is no home-field effect; and we assume for now also that there are no ties.
+These assumptions will be relaxed later, in Section \ref{sect:home_ties}.

-Denote the outcome of the match between teams $i$ and $j$ as $Y_{ij}=1$ if $i$ wins and $Y_{ij}=-1$ if $j$ wins.
+Denote the outcome of the paired comparison between items $i$ and $j$ as $Y_{ij}=1$ if $i$ wins and $Y_{ij}=-1$ if $j$ wins.
 In this paper we investigate a natural form of regularization for estimation of the strength parameters, based on the ridge-penalized log likelihood

 where $\ell( \bm{\mu})$ is the log-likelihood of the paired comparison model, \emph{i.e.},